dannyallport-cain/ai_certify/README.md

-# AI Certifi - Safety Certificate Management System
+# AI-Certificates - Safety Certificate Management System

 A comprehensive Next.js application for managing fire safety certificates and inspections, built for fire safety professionals and compliance managers.